AI Model

 The Pareto frontier reveals which models deliver the best accuracy per dollar — critical intelligence for enterprise-scale deployment decisions.

-Enterprise deployment implication: GPT 5.1 and Gemini 3 Pro sit on or near the Pareto frontier, offering strong accuracy at moderate cost.
-Claude Opus 4.6 commands a premium but delivers the highest accuracy — a trade-off that may be justified for high-stakes financial analysis where errors are costly.
+Enterprise deployment implication: Claude Sonnet 4.6 now leads in both accuracy and cost efficiency, sitting firmly on the Pareto frontier at $0.45/query.
+GPT 5.2 and Gemini 3.1 Pro offer strong accuracy at competitive cost.
+Claude Opus 4.6 (Thinking) commands a premium at $1.82/query but delivers near-top accuracy — justified for high-stakes financial analysis where errors are costly.
 For high-volume screening tasks, Gemini 2.5 Flash offers an attractive cost-accuracy ratio.

 Dataset & Methodology